 - Toxic Positivity: Any mention of burnout, doubt, or work-life balance was framed as a "limiting belief" or "loser mentality."

 They created a generation of entrepreneurs wired for burnout, measuring their worth in MRR and their sanity in hours slept.
+Platforms like Instagram, YouTube, and TikTok algorithmically rewarded this content, with Meta's own 2024 transparency report acknowledging that "aspirational lifestyle" content generated 3.2x the engagement of educational posts.

 Phase 2: The Market Correction (The Hangover Hits)